 Intelligence, Temperament and Personality Traits of the Drentsche Patrijshond

 The Drentsche Patrijshond is an avid hunter and an outstanding gundog.
 They are softer than other hunting dogs, but they are loyal to their family.

 And, this dog is good for multipurpose tasks as they like hunting, but also like chasing suspicious humans or animals away from home.

 Keep an eye on your dog when they are near small pets in the house such as rabbits, birds, cats, guinea pigs, and ferrets.
 They are viewed as prey, and your Patrijshond will attempt to harm them.

 Training is important, and they need a softer training program that utilizes positive reinforcement.
 They are great for families with small children.

 He is reserved around strangers and will bark to announce visitors.

 Your dog should never exhibit aggression or shyness towards people.
-Since they are hunting dogs, give them a lot of physical exercise daily.
+Since they are hunting dogs, give them a lot of physical exercises daily.